Security Debt in Practice: Nuanced Insights from Practitioners: Research Findings

 \subsection{\textbf{How do software practitioners mitigate SDs in software?
 (RQ3) }}

 To answer RQ3, as illustrated in the three themes defined in Table~\ref{RQ3_analysis}, we analyze how practitioners mitigate SDs.
-We also investigate the role of AI, when adopted in security, as well as the challenges practitioners encounter in SD mitigation.
+We also investigate the role of AI, when adopted in security, as well as the challenges practitioners encounter in SD mitigation. \cb{For each theme, the table shows the key codes and the number of participants who contributed to each.}